joshuawe/plots_and_graphs/README.md

 # Other resources

-Why create everything from scratch, if some things exist already?
-Here are some helpful resources.
+Why create everything from scratch, if some things already exist?
+Here are some helpful resources that can improve your visualization skills.

-+ [Python Graph Gallery](https://python-graph-gallery.com) - great collection of graphs.
++ [Python Graph Gallery](https://python-graph-gallery.com) - A great collection of graphs.
 First look at their gallery, then check out their '[BEST](https://python-graph-gallery.com/best-python-chart-examples/)' collection for inspiration.
-+ [Scientific Visualization Book](https://github.com/rougier/scientific-visualization-book) - definitely check out the first part for essential tips for good graphs.
-And deep dive further to improve your visualization game.
++ [Scientific Visualization Book](https://github.com/rougier/scientific-visualization-book) - Definitely check out the first part for essential tips for good graphs.
+And then deep dive further to improve your visualization game.
-+ [CHARTIO](https://chartio.com/learn/charts/how-to-choose-colors-data-visualization/) - must read on how to choose colors and color palettes.
++ [CHARTIO](https://chartio.com/learn/charts/how-to-choose-colors-data-visualization/) - A must read on how to choose colors and color palettes.

 # Install